gilch/hissp/README.md

 Make a function that accepts the syntax you want as its parameter and returns its transformation as Hissp code.

+> Why the weird prompts at the REPL?

+The REPL is designed so that you can copy/paste it into doctests or Jupyter notebook cells running an IPython kernel and it should just work.
+IPython will ignore the Hissp because its `#>`/`#..` prompts makes it look like a Python comment, and it's already set up to ignore the initial `>>> `/`...`.
+But doctest expects these,
+because that's what the Python shell looks like.

 ## Contributing
 There are many ways to contribute to an open-source project, even without writing code.